spil3141/Solar-System-Simulation-2D/README.md

 # Solor-System-Simulation-2D

-An exercise project using SFML Graphics API, the project is a simple 2D physics simulation in which a static and a dynamic body are affected by simulated gravity.
+An exercise using the SFML graphics API, the project is a 2D physics simulation in which entities are affected by simulated gravity.

 ## Screenshot
 ![GifMaker_20200821135207666.gif](https://trello-attachments.s3.amazonaws.com/5f066448ad4865740ae83658/5f3b227970dadc452aaf969c/7c9420361789c2e2e9989075cb434c57/GifMaker_20200821135207666.gif)